novelist, writer about town, opinionator, literary journalist, university professor

 follow me on Twitter @TobarWriter

-Héctor Tobar is the author of five books published in fifteen languages, including the critically acclaimed, New York Times bestseller: Deep Down Dark: The Untold Stories of 33 Men Buried in a Chilean Mine and the Miracle That Set Them Free.
+His other books include the New York Times bestseller: Deep Down Dark: The Untold Stories of 33 Men Buried in a Chilean Mine and the Miracle That Set Them Free.

 Deep Down Dark was adapted into the film The 33, starring Antonio Banderas.

-His short fiction has appeared in Best American Short Stories, L.A.
+His short fiction has appeared in Best American Short Stories (2016 and 2022), L.A.
 Noir, Zyzzyva and Slate.
+He was awarded a 2023-24 Guggenheim Fellowship in Fiction.